Search This Site

 Register for an Event

-All consultations, including class observations and ESP focus groups, will be conducted online in Fall 2020.
-The CTE can accommodate consultation requests for all course types – online synchronous and asynchronous, hybrid, or in person.
-For hybrid and in-person courses, CTE consultants will work with instructors to set up an alternative online approach to observing and conducting focus groups.
+All consultations, including class observations and ESP focus groups, will be conducted online.
+The CTE can accommodate consultation requests for all course types–online synchronous and asynchronous, hybrid, or in person.
+For hybrid and in-person courses, CTE consultants will work with instructors to set up an alternative online approach to observing and/or conducting focus groups.

 The CTE offers a variety of confidential consultations about teaching.
 These allow you to reflect on your work in the classroom with the support of a trained teaching consultant.
 If you would like…